Understanding Potential Risks

 Some serious or life-threatening side effects may affect your lungs, heart, or white blood cell count, affecting your ability to fight infection.

-Pay special attention to and notify your healthcare provider of new or worsening symptoms as they may be related to:
+Pay special attention to new or worsening symptoms, as they may be related to:

-Tell your healthcare provider right away if you get any of the following signs and symptoms:
+Call or see your healthcare provider right away if you get any of the following signs and symptoms, or if these symptoms get worse:

 • Cough